ffromani/vmmi/docs/RATIONALE.md

 ## Policies placement

-*VMMI puts the implementation of the policies in a third entity different from both the management application and the libvirt*
+*VMMI puts the implementation of the policies in a third part entity different from both the management application and the libvirt*

 Various management application implement their migration policies.
 Libvirt - the common infrastructure - should not implement policies.
 It should, like already does, offer tunables, knobs and protocols, letting the upper layers implementing their policies.